chengoldberg/xtr3d-challenge/game/README.md

 * Use the MOG background subtraction algorithm to seperate foreground pixels from background pixels.
 * Intersect the background map with the skin map to improve recall (reduce false-positives).

+## Goal
+Your final implementation should work well and allow the player to enjoy playing the game and obtain a high score - that's the only test.